Couple checking detail before booking their flight

 Low-cost airlines vary when tickets become available.
 Currently, the majority of the low-cost airlines are letting customers book roughly half a year ahead of travel, but this can be subject to change.

-Airlines typically release seats 330-360 days out, so you can most likely book those flights now.
+Airlines typically release seats 331 days out (with some exceptions like Frontier or Southwest), so you can most likely book those flights now.

-Domestic flights usually hit their lowest prices 1-3 months out, and international trips are best booked 2-6 months ahead.
+Domestic flights usually hit their lowest prices 21-30 days out, and international trips are best booked 7-14 days out.

 No. Most airlines open their booking schedule about 11-12 months max before departure.